Irakoze Donasiyano: Professional

 On 21 January 2021, Donasiyano was selected 20th overall in the 2021 MLS SuperDraft by Nashville SC.
 He officially signed with the MLS club on 28 April.

 Donasiyano made his professional debut on June 18, 2021, appearing as a 63rd-minute substitute during a 2–0 loss at New York Red Bulls.

 On 14 August 2021, Donasiyano joined USL Championship side OKC Energy on loan for the remainder of the season.

 Donasiyano was loaned to Phoenix Rising FC on 3 June 2022.

 Following the 2022 season, his contract option was declined by Nashville.
 Donasiyano signed with USL Championship side Oakland Roots on 31 January 2023.

 International career

-Muyovozi is of Burundian descent, and was called up to the Burundi national team for a set of friendlies in November 2022.
+Donasiyano is of Burundian descent, and was called up to the Burundi national team for a set of friendlies in November 2022.
 He debuted with them in a friendly 4–0 loss to Ivory Coast on 16 November 2022.

 Personal

-Born in a refugee camp, Muyovozi in the Kigoma Region in Tanzania to a Burundian family, Donasiyano immigrated with his family from Tanzania to the United States in 2007.
+Born to a Burundian family in Muyovozi refugee camp in Tanzania’s Kigoma Region, Donasiyano immigrated with his family from Tanzania to the United States in 2007.
 He became a United States citizen in January 2020.